adrianparker/YouWealthData/README.md

 ```

 ## Usage
-Use this application to download a .csv file of BNZ YouWealth unit prices.
-For this you will need to supply the BNZ API key to use, as well as a path to the .csv file you would like to generate.
+Use this application to create a local .csv file of BNZ YouWealth unit prices.
+You will need to supply the BNZ API key to use, as well as a path to the .csv file you would like to generate.
 For example:

 ```
 cd YouWealthData